 When it comes to nearly any activity that requires skill, including modeling, practice makes perfect.
 One of the best ways to become a model is to practice modeling in order to strengthen these skills and impress people in the industry.
 To help contestants do this, many pageants, including National American Miss and Miss American Coed, offer various types of optional modeling competitions.
 These competitions can include modeling an outfit on stage, participating in a photo shoot or submitting a photograph for judging.
 During a casual wear or fun fashion competition, contestants can practice modeling an outfit on stage similar to modeling an outfit at a fashion show.
 Your confidence, walking ability and modeling skills can all be strengthened during this type of competition.
 Watching videos of the competition and taking the judges comments into consideration during future practice sessions can further improve your modeling abilities.
 (Read: The Benefits of Modeling Skills in Pageantry)

-At National American Miss, contestants are able to enter a "Top Model Search" competition where they participate in a photoshoot with a commercial photographer.
+At pageants like National American Miss, contestants are able to enter a "Top Model Search" competition where they participate in a photoshoot with a commercial photographer.
 During this photoshoot, contestants are judged on their modeling ability, confidence in front of the camera and interactions with the photographer.
 This competition provides contestants with a modeling experience that mirrors what is expected of a professional model at a photoshoot.
 Most pageants offer photogenic competitions, which require contestants to submit a photograph for judging.
 This competition provides a unique opportunity for you to receive feedback on your pictures and identify areas for improvement.
 In some systems, this is a required area of competition that is factored into a contestant's overall score.
 However, some systems include this as an optional competition that you can enter multiple times, providing you with the chance to see which of your photos is the most liked by judges.

 Using pageantry to enhance your portfolio